THE SLOPE OF A

 For every 3 units that line moves to the right, it will move up 2.
 That will be true between any two points on that line.
 Over 6 and up 4, over 15 and up 10.
-A straight line has one and only one slope.
-(Theorem 8.1 below.)
+Because a straight line has one and only one slope.
+(Theorem 8.1 of Precalculus.)

-In each of those lines, the x-coördinate has increased by 1 unit.
-In the line on the left, however, the corresponding value of y has increased much more than in the line on the right.
+In each line above, the x-coördinate has increased by 1 unit.
+In the line on the left, however, the value of y has increased much more than in the line on the right.
 The line on the left has a greater slope than the line on the right.
 The value of y has changed at a much greater rate.

 Which line do we say is sloping "up"?
 And which is sloping "down"?